Kumbalangi Nights: Casting

-Fahadh Faasil played the brother-in-law of Baby who firmly opposed to the relationship between Baby and Bobby and ultimately goes to extreme measures to prevent them from being together.
+Fahadh Faasil played the brother-in-law of Baby who is firmly opposed to her relationship with Bobby and ultimately goes to extreme measures to prevent them from uniting.
 Through the character, director Madhu aimed to depict the misogyny and toxic masculinity that passes for heroism in Kerala.
 When writer Syam initially approached Fahadh he had not expected that he would accept the role of the antagonist, explaining: "He was having a good run, doing successful family films.
 It was very courageous of him to agree to do this role."
-Shane Nigam was cast for the part early on in the production process.
+Shane Nigam was cast for the film early on in the production process.
 He played Bobby, the second-youngest brother who has been described by Nigam as a "lazy bum, someone who leads a responsibility-free life, and doesn't have any serious, long-term plans."
 He turns his life around for the girl he falls in love with.
 In an interview, he said that he lived like his character for around three months to the point that he found it difficult to recognise himself after the filming was done, and struggled to move on to his next role, in the 2019 film Ishq.

 Soubin Shahir was approached to play the role of Saji even before his breakthrough performance in Sudani from Nigeria (2018) for which he earned a State Film Award.
 The eldest of the four brothers, Saji is a wastrel who lives off the earnings of his hardworking migrant friend, and regularly gets into violent fights with his younger brothers.
 Writer Syam said that the character was loosely based on a friend from his youth in Kumbalangi named Saji Napoleon, who had had suicidal tendencies.
 Sreenath Bhasi was initially offered the part of the Bobby.
-However, by the time the movie was slated to begin shooting, the directors thought he was more suitable as the older brother, Bonny.
-The oldest brother after Saji, Bonny is a mute who falls in love with an American woman who comes to Kumbalangi as a tourist.
+However, by the time the movie was slated to begin shooting, the directors thought he was more suitable as the second older brother, Bonny.
+Bonny is a mute who falls in love with an American woman who comes to Kumbalangi as a tourist.
 Bhasi described his character as "the grounded big brother" of the family.
 Mathew Thomas, a debut actor, was cast for the role after he was shortlisted from an audition held at his school.
 For the role of Franky, the youngest brother, he spent six months with the film crew in Kumbalangi, during which he learnt to cook, row boats, cast fishing nets and play football in the forward position.